 Existing Soil Conditions

 Due to the projectâ€™s close proximity to the San Francisco Bay, just north of San Jose, the existing project site contained high levels of alluvial soil, making it too insufficiently dense to support the loads of new construction.
-To remedy this, Oltmans worked with Hayward Baker to propose an effective ground-improvement method in lieu of traditional drilled piles.
+To remedy this, Oltmans worked with the Keller Group to propose an effective ground-improvement method in lieu of traditional drilled piles.
 The team opted for dynamic compaction.